shivsingh-git/HackerRank/README.md

 # HackerRank
-Some good problems of Python from HackerRank
+Some good problems of Python from HackerRank.
-Coded in python language
+Problem Solving Problem